simolus3/drift/docs/pages/docs/Other engines/web.md

 ### Migrating from custom `WasmDatabase`s

-In older drift versios, you may have used a custom setup that loaded the WASM binary manually, created a `CommonSqlite3` instance with it and passed that to `WasmDatabase`.
+In older drift versions, you may have used a custom setup that loaded the WASM binary manually, created a `CommonSqlite3` instance with it and passed that to `WasmDatabase`.

 {% include "blocks/snippet" snippets = snippets name = "migrate-wasm" %}